Can I come to your office?

 Who do you work with?

-I work best with women 35 and older.
+I work best with women in their 30’s and older.
 I do not work with children or adolescents.

 Are you going to tell me what to do?